Disease Guide ·Bloat (GDV) ·2026

 Symptoms - What to Watch For

-Distended, hard abdomen that appears bloated.
-Unproductive retching — trying to vomit but nothing comes up.
+Distended, hard abdomen.
+Unproductive retching (trying to vomit but nothing comes up).
 Excessive drooling.
-Restlessness, pacing, inability to get comfortable.
-Rapid breathing and elevated heart rate.
+Restlessness, pacing.
+Rapid breathing, elevated heart rate.
 Weakness, pale gums, collapse.
-This is a TIME-CRITICAL EMERGENCY.
 Symptoms escalate within minutes

 Diagnosis - $200-$400